romulusae/romulus/index.md

 ## Hardware

 You can find VHDL implementation of Romulus in the hardware implementations section of [our Github repo](https://github.com/romulusae/romulus).
-TODO list other implementations ?

 ## Software